ml-electron-project/NNfunctional/README.md

 NOTICE:The distributed codes includes the work that is distributed in the Apache License 2.0.

 ## Reference
-Cite the following paper in related works.
+Cite the following paper in any related works.
 @misc{1903.00238,
 Author = {Ryo Nagai and Ryosuke Akashi and Osamu Sugino}, Title = {Completing density functional theory by machine-learning hidden messages from molecules},